bitcoinpostquantum/bitcoinpq/doc/README.md

 Unpack the files into a directory and run:

 - `bin/bitcoin-qt` (GUI) or
-- `bin/bitcoind` (headless)
+- `bin/bpqd` (headless)

 ### Windows

-Unpack the files into a directory, and then run bitcoin-qt.exe.
+Unpack the files into a directory, and then run bpq-qt.exe.

 ### OS X

-Drag Bitcoin-Core to your applications folder, and then run Bitcoin-Core.
+Drag BPQ-Core to your applications folder, and then run BPQ-Core.

 ### Need Help?

 * See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
-* Ask for help on [#bitcoin](http://webchat.freenode.net?channels=bitcoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=bitcoin).
+* Ask for help on [#bitcoin](http://webchat.freenode.net?channels=bpq) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=bpq).
 * Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [Technical Support board](https://bitcointalk.org/index.php?board=4.0).

 Building
 ---------------------
-The following are developer notes on how to build Bitcoin on your native platform.
+The following are developer notes on how to build BPQ on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [OS X Build Notes](build-osx.md)